TaewanA00128738/library-system/README.md

 7. Run the Executable:
 Navigate to the `dist` directory and run the executable:

+   ./library_system (on Linux/Mac)
+   library_system.exe (on Windows)

 8. Testing the Application:
 To run the test cases, you can run the script directly using Python:

+   python main.py

+The script includes built-in unit tests to verify the functionality of the Library System.